mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-414.md

 ![ocp-aws-localzones-step4-ocp-nodes-ec2][ocp-aws-localzones-step4-ocp-nodes-ec2]

-<p align="center">Figure-4: OpenShift nodes created by the installer in AWS EC2 Console</p>
+<p align="center">Figure 4: OpenShift nodes created by the installer in AWS EC2 Console</p>

 ## Extending an existing OpenShift cluster to new AWS Local Zones